padok-team/security-vault-credential-broker/README.md

 # Purpose
 This GitHub repository contains code for deploying a proof of concept of Vault as a credential broker for Boundary, with a PostgreSQL database as target.

-This article explains the code.
+This article explains the code: https://security.padok.fr/blog/vault-credential-broker

 # Installation